noahc3/PegaScape/README.md

 * Websockets are never stored anywhere and are kicked off after the initial connection process completes.
 * minmain.js is not run until an exploit is picked, rather than immediately when the page loads.
 * You cannot interface with Switches through the CLI.
-* Gadgetcache writes are disabled by default (enable with "cachewrites": true).
+* Gadgetcache writes are disabled by default (enable with "debug": true).
 * Endpoints not fit for a public server were removed.
 * Some functionality which could be exploited on the server was removed or tweaked.
 * Probably other stuff.